spikegrobstein/mcwrapper/README.markdown

 # mcwrapper

-A Minecraft Server wrapper for POSIX compatible operating systems (OSX, Linux, BSD, etc).
+A Minecraft Server wrapper for OSX and Linux (and any othe POSIX-compatible OS).
-This enables a Minecraft server admin to easily start and stop their server, send commands and also do safe, automatic world data backups.
+`mcwrapper` enables a Minecraft server admin to easily start and stop their server, send commands, and also do safe, automatic world data backups.

 *I'm MC Wrapper and I'm here to say that I wanna wrap up minecraft so everything'll be okay.*

+`mcwrapper` has been designed for ease of use and simplicity, but also kept developers in mind.
+It provides facilities for reading configuration options from Minecraft Server and `mcwrapper` itself and also has a robust collection of status codes that it returns when it's run.

 ## Install